 Suspended Tree Sculptures Connect an Artist to His Cuban Roots “Espiritual conexion” (2012), paper, cable, fabric, acrylics and wood, 17.7 x 39.3 x 19.6 inch, all images via Jorge Mayet Jorge Mayet‘s tree sculptures produced from paper, wire, fabric, and acrylic showcase the ways in which a tree’s roots often mimic the branches that sprout above ground.
 In these suspended works the underground systems are far more expansive than what appears above the earth, showing the viewer that what typically appears before us is only half of the real picture.
 Hanging from invisible wires, Mayet works are a conceptual connection to his own memories and roots growing up in Cuba, a visual metaphor for being uprooted from his home country.
 The Cuban expatriate currently lives and works in Mallorca, Spain where he focuses his practice on allegorical landscapes like the ones seen here.
 You can see more of Mayet’s sculptures on his Facebook.
-Sharing is caring!
-0shares Subscribe to visualounge newsletter Please leave this field empty Check your inbox or spam folder now to confirm your subscription.
+Subscribe to Visualounge newsletter ;) we do not spam, sent once in a while Please leave this field empty Check your inbox or spam folder now to confirm your subscription.